etiennestuder/teamcity-build-scan-plugin/README.md

     - `buildScanPlugin.gradle.plugin-repository.url` - the URL of the repository to use when resolving the GE and CCUD plugins; required if your TeamCity agents are not able to access the Gradle Plugin Portal
     - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for _Command Line_ build steps; by default only steps using the _Gradle_ runner are enabled

-3. Trigger your Gradle build.

-4. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

-_Note: For Gradle, the Common Custom User Data Gradle plugin must be at least version 1.7 or newer._

 ##### Example Gradle Configuration

 <img width="1302" alt="image" src="https://user-images.githubusercontent.com/231070/171748029-590c9f99-9382-41f3-8597-8c049ce328ed.png">